safebootup/FJDEFILETFNCRACKER/README.md

 Hello,
 ### Instructions
-To run the code simply run the attached exe/py and then press space while clicked on the URL You must have the keyboard module the command to download it is
+To run the code simply run the attached exe/py and then press space while clicked on the URL
+* You must open FJDEFILE and travel to the civil docket section and click search by person or name
+* Type in last name brown and click on BROWN, STEPHANIE with case id 240803528
+* click on any pdf
+* look at the top url and copy paste your O and UID into the code

+You must have the keyboard module the command to download it is
 ### How to install Keyboard
 ```bash